How Will the GradStart Benefit My Company?

 I want to hire a graduate.
 How will the salary grant be paid?

-Please see the first three paragraphs of Section 12 (pg8) of the Terms of Reference for further details.
+Please see Section 11 (pg10) of the terms of reference for further details.

 What do I need to draw down the grant?

-Please see paragraphs 4 & 5, Section 12 (pg8) of the Terms of Reference for further details.
+Please see Section 11 and 12 (pg10) of the Terms of Reference for further details.

 Does Enterprise Ireland set the salaries?